xxamii/ThroughTheFactory/README.md

 # ThroughTheFactory

-A 2D platformer with juicy platforming mechanics, set in a factory with robot guardians.
-Beat platforming and avoid them.
+A 2D platformer with juicy platforming mechanics like wall jump.
+It's set in a factory with robot guardians.
+Beat platforming and avoid the guardians.

 # How to Use It